chef/chef-web-docs/chef_master/source/troubleshooting_chef_automate.rst

 This can also indicate a change in NameId settings.

-Visibility
+Nodes
 ====================================================================

-The following is an issue you might run into when using the visibility capabilities in Chef Automate.
+The following is an issue you might run into when using the node visibility capabilities in Chef Automate.

 Issue: Data does not show up in Chef Automate UI.
 ------------------------------------------------------------------------------------